 Other than avoiding the fishiest fish, you can also reduce the risk of mercury poisoning by never vacuuming up mercury from a broken thermometer or fluorescent bulb, asking your dentist about your fillings, avoiding religious rituals (typically voodoo or Santeria) involving mercury sold as azogue or botanicas, and staying away from the pretty mercury-filled glass pendants often sold in Mexico.
 Really, people -- carrying poison around on your body in a breakable container?

-For more information on mercury poisoning and related topics, look over the links on the next page.
+For more information on mercury poisoning and related topics, look over the links below.